TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/operationalinsights-generalloganalytics-pricingbillingquestion-mooncake.md

 **How can I understand the usage and estimated cost of my Log Analytics workspace?**

 The Log Analytics page "Usage and estimated costs" has information on your estimated monthly costs based on the last 30 days of usage.
 Additionally, there is a chart of data volume ingested so you can see any trends and information on which solutions account for the most data volume.
-From your workspace, click “Usage and estimated costs” on the left navigation pane to see information on your [estimated monthly costs](https://docs.azure.cn/azure-monitor/platform/manage-cost-storage) based on the last 30 days of usage.
+From your workspace, click "Usage and estimated costs" on the left navigation pane to see information on your [estimated monthly costs](https://docs.azure.cn/azure-monitor/platform/manage-cost-storage) based on the last 30 days of usage.
 Additionally, there is a chart of data volume ingested so you can see any trends and information on which solutions account for the most data volume.

 ## **Recommended Documents**